hamzeh-shaghlil/terrform-task/README.md

 ### Prerequisites

-1. Terrafrom
+1. Terrafrom latest version proper with your operating system and architecture.
-2. AWS Account with appropriate AWS Credentials
+2. AWS Account with proper AWS Credentials

+### Installing

+Clone or Download this repo to your local machine using

 ## main.tf